 Overall

-The CQI workgroup appreciates the notion of a voluntary certification and wishes to clarify that while we believe such voluntary certifications can be useful, we don’t believe that they are an appropriate place to test emerging standards.
+The CQI workgroup appreciates the notion of a voluntary certification and wishes to clarify that while we believe such voluntary certifications can be useful, we don’t believe that they should be the only place used to test emerging standards.
 We note that requiring standards which are not yet finalized goes against the third “R” of the goals for this NPRM (“rational” – i.e. having fewer errors) and additionally wish to point out that there will probably not be enough time between when the 2015 certification is finalized and when the 2017 rule comes out for feedback to make it into the rulemaking process.
+Additionally, we remark that EHR vendors may consider the certification requirements “holistically”, and therefore may choose not to do any of the certification if even one objective proves too onerous.

+The CQI workgroup also wishes to emphasize that our comments are based on the assumption that the proposed certification criteria are voluntary, and may not apply if the certification is, for example, made mandatory by another program.

 10890-10891 – Clinical Decision Support